openalea-incubator/adel/doc/user/manual.rst

 :ref:`tilleringT` describes the dynamic of tillering.
-It stores the number of axes per square meter at important thermal times: the start of growth, the thermal time of the bolting, and the thermal time of the flowering.
+It stores the number of axes per square meter at important thermal times: the start of growth, the thermal time of the start of MS elongation, and the thermal time of the flowering.

 .. list-table::
     :widths: 10 50